 Superabsorbents are a key component of hygiene products like baby diapers or adult incontinence products, ensuring that urine is locked up safely, keeping the skin and clothes dry and clean.

 Today’s disposable diapers are high-tech products, which have become even more comfortable, thinner and absorbent over the years.
 A major contributing factor to this development has been innovative superabsorbents such as HySorb® and SAVIVA® from BASF.

-Superabsorbents are humble in appearance: In the shape of an inconspicuous white powder they are mostly hidden in the core of diapers, adult incontinence and hygiene products and therefore generally out of sight.
+Superabsorbents are humble in appearance: In the shape of inconspicuous white particles they are mostly hidden in the core of diapers, adult incontinence and hygiene products and therefore generally out of sight.
 But their effect is impressive.
 Superabsorbents absorb and retain large quantities of liquid even under pressure.
 Superabsorbents are instrumental in ensuring that diapers work effectively and that the skin remains dry and healthy.